-- You MUST NOT use the Internet to harass, discriminate or threaten the safety of others.
+- threaten the safety of others.
 If you receive a comment that makes you feel uncomfortable or is not respectful, report it to a teacher.
-Do NOT not respond to the comment. - Do NOT download or install any software or applications on school devices without permission - whether you're at home or school - and do NOT click on ads or competitions. - You must be honest, fair and courageous in gathering, interpreting and expressing information for the benefit of others.
-Always identify sources and test accuracy of all sources.
+Do NOT respond to the comment. - Do NOT download or install any software or applications on school devices without permission - whether you're at home or school - and do NOT click on ads. - You must be honest, fair and cautious in gathering, interpreting and expressing information for the benefit of others.
+Always identify sources and test accuracy of all sources. - You are accountable to your readers, listeners, viewers and to each other.
+Admit mistakes and correct them promptly.
+Expose unethical information and practices of others.